 - Several Tribes negotiated with the Washington State Gambling Commission (WSGC) and 15 (the Colville, Cowlitz, Jamestown S’Klallam, Lummi, Muckleshoot, Puyallup, Shoalwater Bay, Spokane, Squaxin Island, Stillaguamish, Swinomish, Tulalip, Suquamish, Kalispel, and Snoqualmie Tribes) reached tentative agreements to allow sports wagering at tribal facilities.

-- June 10, 2021 – WSGC reviewed and voted to forward all 15 compact amendments to the Governor
+- In June 2021 WSGC reviewed and voted to forward all 15 compact amendments to the Governor.

 - In July 2021 Governor Inslee signed 15 tribal sports wagering compact amendments.
-Tribal Chairs sent the signed compact amendments to the Secretary of the United States Department of Interior for publication in the Federal Register
+Tribal Chairs sent the signed compact amendments to the Secretary of the United States Department of Interior for publication in the Federal Register.

 - On September 1, 2021 the Department of the Interior published nine amendments to the Federal Register, the final regulatory step in the approval of revised gaming compacts (Tulalip, Stillaguamish, Suquamish, Snoqualmie, Lummi, Puyallup, Squaxin, Cowlitz, and Spokane Tribes received final federal approval.)